stefan466/File-Storage-Management-Component/README.md

 - Basic storage operations such as creating directories, storing files, deleting files and directories, moving files, and renaming files and folders.
 - Efficient searching capabilities within the storage, including retrieving files based on various criteria.

-## How to Use

-To use this library, you can include the desired implementation as a dependency in your Java project.
-Choose either the "Remote Storage on Google Drive" or the "Local File System Storage" implementation based on your requirements.
-The library provides clear API documentation for easy integration.

 ## Getting Started

 1. Clone the repository or add the library as a dependency in your Java project.